Horizon-Private-Server/horizon-wiki/getting-online/dzo/README.md

 Please note the following:
 - DZO only supports online play.
 The single player mode of Deadlocked is not available.
 - No equivalent for DZO currently exists for Up Your Arsenal.
-If you want to play UYA/R&C 3 online without a PS2, use [PCSX2](/getting-online/pcsx2).
+If you want to play UYA/R&C 3 online on a PC, use [PCSX2](/getting-online/pcsx2).

 ## Setup Requirements